 The Paymaster has more than 40 years of experience in management, engineering, construction and renovation and has served as Paymaster and Executive Director for the North Hudson Sewer Authority for more than 24 years and Assistant Commissioner of Operations for the New York City Department of Buildings (NYCDOB) responsible for the NYCDOB field inspectors and plan examiners.
-The Paymaster has acted in an identical capacity in connection with the construction and renovation of the Current School Facilities financed with a portion of the Series 2011 Bond and the Series 2013 Bond proceeds.
+The Paymaster has acted in an identical capacity in connection with the construction and renovation of the Hempstead School Facilities, all of which were financed with Prior Bonds.

 A complete copy of the Construction Contract, Architecture Agreement, Paymaster and Representative Agreement and the qualifications of the Paymaster is available upon request as provided under "MISCELLANEOUS - Additional Information" below.
-See "RISK FACTORS - Construction Costs and Completion of Construction" and "APPENDIX B - THE BORROWER - Project Design Construction and Renovation."
+See "RISK FACTORS - Construction Costs and

+Completion of Construction" and "APPENDIX B - THE BORROWER - Project Design Construction and Renovation."